gohugoio/hugoDocs/content/en/functions/cond.md

 ---
 title: cond
-description: "Return one of two arguments, depending on the value of a third argument."
+description: "Return one of two arguments, depending on the value of a control argument."
 categories: [functions]
 menu:
   docs: